ibodrin-rogers/pyviyatools/loginviauthinfo.md

 SAS Documents creating authinfo files:

-In the documnettation it says
+In the documnetation it says

 "The format of an authinfo file is based on the .netrc file specification that is used for FTP login.
 In addition to the .netrc file standards, the authinfo specification allows for putting commands in the file, as well as using quoted strings for passwords.
 The quoted strings allow for spaces within passwords and user IDs. "